 Recognized request methods and header fields are returned as atoms.
 Others are returned as strings.
 Strings of unrecognized header fields are formatted with only capital letters first and after hyphen characters, for example, "Sec-Websocket-Key".
+Header field names are also returned in UnmodifiedField as strings, without any conversion or formatting.

 The protocol type http is only to be used for the first line when an HttpRequest or an HttpResponse is expected.
-The following calls are to use httph to get HttpHeaders until http_eoh is returned, which marks the end of the headers and the beginning of any following message body.
+The following calls are to use httph to get HttpHeaders until http\eoh is returned, which marks the end of the headers and the beginning of any following message body.

-The variants http_bin and httph_bin return strings (HttpString) as binaries instead of lists.
+The variants http bin and httph bin return strings (HttpString) as binaries instead of lists.